MakeSchool-Tutorials/Core-Data-Tutorial/P03-Building-the-CoreData-Stack/content.md

 ---
-title: "Building the CoreData Stack"
+title: "Building the Core Data Stack"
 slug: building-the-coredata-stack
 ---

-The CoreData stack consists of multiple objects that interface with our entities to save and load instances to a persistent store.
+The Core Data stack consists of multiple objects that interface with our entities to save and load instances to a persistent store.
 The stack also includes the model file that describes our entities.

 # Creating the Store Class

-In keeping with best practices regarding MVC and the principle of Separation of Concerns, we want to **implement CoreData components independently from Controller and View classes.**
+In keeping with best practices regarding MVC and the principle of Separation of Concerns, we want to **implement Core Data components independently from Controller and View classes.**

 > [action]
 >
-> Under the `model/` folder, create a new `Cocoa Touch Class` file with a Class name of  `ItemStore` that is a subclass of `NSObject` and import the CoreData framework:
+> Under the `model/` folder, create a new `Cocoa Touch Class` file with a Class name of  `ItemStore` that is a subclass of `NSObject` and import the Core Data framework:
 >
 ```swift
 import UIKit